Lightroom vs. Lightroom CC. The big debate in the photo editing world.

 What’s great about the app is that you don’t need a subscription to download it on your phone or mobile device.

 You can connect your Lightroom CC account to this app so you can work from your phone or tablet and save to the cloud.

 This is why it makes it so great for multiple device users.

 The best part about this app is that you don’t need to own Lightroom to use it, store photos on your phone, and edit.
 You can download it for free and get started right away!

 Learn how to get started with this app here.

 With so many Lightroom options to consider, I hope this simple explanation will help guide you through the processes of choosing a program that works for you!

-Let us know by commenting below & share with us if it helped clear any confusion you might have had before.
+Let me know by commenting below & share with us if it helped clear any confusion you might have had before.

 I create Lightroom tutorials based on your words of encouragement, so your feedback is more important than you know!